5 min read

 Fortunately, enlisting the support of a mentor or professional leadership coach can help combat loneliness along the way while giving you insight into someone else’s journey.

 Stepping into a team leadership role requires a shift from a functional expert to one that has a holistic understanding of the organization.
-When you take that leap, new skills are required to be successful.
+When you take that leap and develop leadership skills as a new manager, new skills are required to be successful.
 Some key skills to acquire include:

 Like it or not, your team is watching how you behave, interact with others, and the norms you set for your team culture.
 They will in turn model the behaviors you demonstrate as the appropriate way to conduct themselves.
 It’s up to you to act in the way you want them to act.